corvuslee/public/challenge/transform_nyctaxi/03-spark_schema_evolution.md

  .write.mode("OVERWRITE")
  .option("maxRecordsPerFile", 1000000)
  .partitionBy(partitions)
- .parquet(output_path, compression="gzip"))
+ .parquet(green_output_path, compression="gzip"))
 ```

+It takes around 6 minutes, and the parquets files (1.5GB) are partitioned by year and date.
+Don't be surprised that we have trip records in year 2081.
+Real world data is messy and we will work on the data profiling later.

 ### For-hire vehicle (FHV)

-Schema for the FHV dataset is quite a mess.
-Recall from challenge 1:
+FHV is a bit easier than green taxi with only column rename and additional.
+Recall the schema from challenge 1:

 | year | schema |- |- |- |- |- |- |
 | ---- | ------ |- |- |- |- |- |- |